Perfect Buttermilk Fried Chicken Recipe: Crispy & Juicy in 1 Hour

 Buying Guide: Choosing Your Ingredients

-• Buttermilk: Choose full-fat cultured buttermilk for best flavor and texture.
-Avoid low-fat versions as they lack body.
+• Buttermilk: Full-fat cultured buttermilk for best flavor and texture

-• Oil: Canola, peanut, or vegetable oil are top choices due to their high smoke point and neutral flavor.
+• Oil: Canola, peanut, or vegetable oil (high smoke point)

 Fresh chicken thighs, buttermilk, and spices on countertop